 Bees are the primary pollinators.
-However, about 200,0

-moths, butterflies, beetles, and flies) serve as pollinators, as well as about 1,000 species of vertebrates (birds, mammals and reptiles).
+However, approximately 200,000 invertebrate species, (bees, moths, butterflies, beetles, and flies) serve as pollinators, as well as about 1,000 species of vertebrates (birds, mammals, and reptiles).
 In the U.S., the annual benefit of managed honey bees to consumers is estimated at nearly \$20 billion.
 The services provided by native pollinators contribute to the productivity of crops as well as to the survival and reproduction of many native plants.